IDontReallyCode/OptionsBacktesting/README.md

      - If an `Order` is executed, it is removed from the queue, and a `Trade` is created
      - If and `Order` is canceled because of lack of capital or margin, a feedback is sent to the strategy [TODO]
 3. Tell the `Account` to update based on the `Trade`s
-   - `Trade` should also include the Margin change
+   - ~~`Trade` should also include the Margin change~~ Margin calculation is put aside for now.
-   - If the `Account` requires contiunuous update, the value of each position is updated and the total value in the account is updated.
-[TODO]
+   - The value of each position is updated and the total value in the account is updated.
-   - The margin also needs to be recalculated based on the underlying price.
+   - ~~The margin also needs to be recalculated based on the underlying price.~~
 4. Tell the `Strategy` to update,
    - return new orders, if any.
 5. Send the new `Order`'s from `Strategy` and send them to the `Dealer`
    - This is when we check for margin impact
 6. Update the `Positions` values and the total portfolio values
-   - The margin amounts will be updated as well.
-See [here](#margins)
+   - ~~The margin amounts will be updated as well.
+See [here](#margins)~~ Margins are put aside for now.